 It’s worth noting that the Tarifa does come at a higher price point.
 However, we feel this is justifiable, given the versatility and performance of the shoe.
 It’s an excellent all-rounder that most climbers will get a lot of use out of.

 While the Tenaya Tarifa’s strengths far outweigh its weaknesses, the shoe does have a couple of flaws that we should address.
-Some testers did have issues with the durability of the midsole.
+Some of us did have issues with the durability of the midsole.
 Also, the Tarifa is likely far too narrow for crack climbing for your average climber.
 The shoes are so snug that they put intense pressure on the midfoot, mainly when used on cracks.
 You may be able to get away with it if you have super narrow feet, but otherwise?
 We’d recommend a roomier model for avid crack climbers.

 |Weight||5.9 oz/170 g|